 Sunglasses and sunscreen are almost always at the top of my clients’ list of must-haves, but at the bottom of mine.

 Honestly, any guest who plans to wear sunscreen will undoubtedly bring their own.
 I see so many travel size sunscreens tossed aside!
-Scrap the Banana Boat investment and focus on the 11 essentials for welcome bags listed here!
+Scrap the Banana Boat investment and focus on the other essentials for welcome bags listed here!

 Mexican Fiesta Cookies

 If you need a really special extra, why not try these amazing Mexican Fiesta cookies?!
 Guests love them, and they are a perfect way to set the fiesta mood!
-These cookies can be ordered simply by contacting me at email@example.com.
-They are sold by the dozen and cost $22usd/dozen.

-Your guests will feel pampered and pumped for their destination wedding experience!
+Any combo of these items, and your guests will feel pampered and pumped for their destination wedding experience!